 While early browsers started to support the

-<table> tag, the concept found it's way into the HTML+ Discussion Document and the RFC1942.
+<table> tag, the concept found its way into the HTML+ Discussion Document and the RFC1942.
 Tables were considered a hope for the visually impaired “setting to rights the damage caused by the adoption of windows based graphical user interfaces” (Compare: HTML 4.01 specification, Appendix B).
-The HTML table model should include attributes for labeling cells so they can be presented by text to speech conversion software, while the tab-key shouldn't be used in combination with the
+People should stop using the tab-key in combination with the

 However, a certain uneasiness about the role of the